 You will receive a confirmation screen after you click the "Insert Subscriber" button, verifying that the subscriber was added to the database.
+From here, button, verifying that the subscriber was added to the database.
 From here, select the [Add alarm data] button to configure alarm data for this subscriber.

-Add Subsc riber Confirmation Subscriber has b een added to Business Unit MySecurityOne. lick below if you want to add alarm automation data for this subscriber.
-Add alarm data
+Add Subscribe er Confirmation ubscriber has been a dded to Business Unit MySecurityOne. lick below if you wan t to add alarm automation data for this subscriber.